Visitor Service Centre

 fax (+48) 81 710 28 65

 The Centre is situated near the Museum gateway.
 At the information point you can obtain information on visiting the Museum and reserve guides.
 The record of visitors is also kept here for statistical purposes.
-In the Centre a multimedia infokiosk is located, as well as a bookshop where you can buy museum guides, historical studies, memoirs, albums.
+In the Centre a bookshop is located where you can buy museum guides, historical studies, memoirs, albums.
 In the lecture hall presentations, meetings and lectures are organized, and in the education room classes are held.

 How much does it cost to visit the museum?